 The Westfield Center for Historical Keyboard Studies and the Cornell University Department of Music will host a conference on player-pianos to take place May 4-6, 2017.
 The conference will feature keynote presentations by Professor Georgina Born (University of Oxford) and Rex Lawson, director of the Pianola Institute.
 It will also include workshops and scholarly panels ranging across multiple disciplines and perspectives, including: technological, cultural and trade histories; cultural and musical mediations; the analog/digital dichotomy; computational technology; media storage; reproducibility and inscription; sound archives and the preservation of instruments.
 In addition to hands-on engagement with historical instruments, the conference will offer a special concert with newly-commissioned music for player-piano and piano, as well as solo and ensemble works for pianola.

-Academic presentations and performances will take place in Lincoln Hall, home of Cornell University's Department of Music, and Barnes Hall.
+Academic presentations and performances will take place in Lincoln Hall, home of Cornell University's Department of Music.

 Traveling to Ithaca, NY

-The most convenient airport is Ithaca/Tompkins County Regional Airport (ITH).
+The nearest airport is Ithaca/Tompkins County Regional Airport (ITH).
 Alternatives are Syracuse, Binghamton, and Elmira, however ground transport is limited and expensive to these airports farther away (1-1.5 hour drive).
-From New York City, bus services to Ithaca include Shortline (most frequent but slowest), Big Red Bullet (express, but limited service), or Cornell's Campus to Campus coach (direct from midtown but more expensive).
+From New York City, bus services to Ithaca include Shortline (most frequent but slower) and Cornell's Campus to Campus coach (limited schedule direct from midtown).
 The nearest Amtrak station is also in Syracuse.
-For additional details and links, see visiting Cornell.
+For additional details, see visiting Cornell and scroll all the way down for links.

 Events are free and open to the public.